DesmondMokhali/Analyzing-South-African-Education-Practices-2023-Data-/README.md

 **2.4 Data Integration**
 Data from the two primary sources were integrated to create a comprehensive dataset.
 This involved:
-- **Data Matching:** Identified and merged records from the ECD Masterlist and the General Household Survey that referred to the same entities.
 - **Consolidation of Datasets:** Combined datasets to form a unified dataset, ensuring that all necessary variables were included and correctly aligned.

 **2.5 Data Validation**